 Proving liability for your personal injury is a crucial first step in the recovery process.
 You must identify the party responsible for the accident and prove their actions directly resulted in your claimed damages.
 Under North Carolina’s contributory negligence law, the plaintiff can only file a claim for damages if they are not liable for causing that damage in any way.
 Most other states enforce comparative negligence laws that reduce plaintiffs’ compensation in proportion to the severity of their damages, but this does not apply to personal injury claims.
 Therefore, any contributory fault will entirely negate the plaintiff’s right to claim compensation from the defendant.

 When you are certain the driver who hit you bears total liability for the pedestrian accident you experienced, your Morganton pedestrian accident lawyer will assist you in proving their fault.
 Some of the most commonly cited forms of negligence and misconduct that can lead to pedestrian accidents include:

 Whatever you believe the root cause of your recent accident to be, the right attorney can make a tremendous difference in the quality of the outcome you reach in your recovery efforts.
-When you choose the attorneys at Helton, Cody & Associates, PLLC, to represent you, we will do everything we can to secure as much compensation as possible for the damage you suffered.
+When you choose the attorneys at Law Office of Lyndon R. Helton, PLLC, to represent you, we will do everything we can to secure as much compensation as possible for the damage you suffered.